2026 Fresh Produce Shares

 What are you growing practices?

-We are an agroforestry farm (we grow annuals, perennials, & trees) and draw from biodynamics, permaculture, Korean natural farming, and indigenous practices.
-We follow organic practices but are not certified organic as it doesn’t make sense for our small farm.
+We are an agroforestry farm meaning we grow annuals, perennials, & trees together.
+We consider our practices beyond organic.
+We grow in permanent beds made by hands, not machines.
 We never spray harmful pesticides, herbicides, or fungicides.
-And we always prioritize soil health, biodiversity, and strive to create a closed-loop complete ecosystem.
+And we always prioritize soil health, biodiversity, and strive to create a closed-loop and complete ecosystem.

 Have other questions?
 Happy to chat!
 Email us at [email protected]